-First Gas owns and operates gas distribution networks across the regions of Northland, Waikato, Central Plateau, Bay of Plenty, Gisborne and Kapiti.
-Since the establishment of First Gas in 2016, we have focused on increasing the growth of gas connections across our networks.
+First Gas Limited (Firstgas) owns and operates gas distribution networks across the regions of Northland, Waikato, Central Plateau, Bay of Plenty, Gisborne and Kapiti.
+Since the establishment of Firstgas in 2016, we have focused on increasing the growth of gas connections across our networks.
 We are also looking to ensure that prices across our networks support growth and utilisation of our networks.

-First Gas recovers the cost of owning and operating our distribution networks predominantly through standard prices for gas distribution services, supplemented by 17 non-standard connection contracts.
+Firstgas recovers the cost of owning and operating our distribution networks predominantly through standard prices for gas distribution services, supplemented by 17 non-standard connection contracts.
 We also earn revenue from capital contributions for new gas connections.
-For further information on our capital contributions policy, please see our website htm
+For further information on our capital contributions policy, please see our website here.

-Pricing for year commencing 1 October 2019 (Pricing Year 2020)
+Pricing for year commencing 1 October 2020 (Pricing Year 2021)

-There have been no substantive changes to First Gas' Distribution Pricing Methodology (DPM) in the past 12 months.
+There have been no substantive changes to Firstgas' Distribution Pricing Methodology (DPM) in the past 12 months.

-First Gas undertook a substantive review of our pricing methodology in 2017.
+Firstgas undertook a substantive review of our pricing methodology in 2017.
 This review involved analysing the mix of consumers on our networks and the underlying causes of the costs of providing gas distribution services.
-This work resulted in a new DPM for 20171 with a substantially revised allocation of costs from our previous pricing methodology.
+This work resulted in a new DPM for 2017,1 with a substantially revised allocation of costs from our previous pricing methodology.
 The 2017 DPM saw an increase in the proportion of costs allocated to mass-market consumers and large industrials, while decreasing the proportion allocated to business and commercial consumers.
 The 2017 DPM also sought to recover substantially lower costs overall than in previous years, reflecting the reset of the Default Price Path for 2017 - 2022.2 This resulted in all consumer groups, other than large industrials, having reduced network charges from 1 October 2017.

-First Gas will continue to apply the same pricing methodology for Pricing Year 2020 (PY20)3 and has updated this methodology to ensure compliance with the price path set out in the Commerce Commission's Default Price-Quality Path (DPP).
+Firstgas will continue to apply the same pricing methodology for Pricing Year 2021 (PY2021)3 and has updated this methodology to ensure compliance with the price path set out in the Commerce Commission's Default Price-Quality Path Determination 2017.
+This approach results in fixed and variable tariffs for all customer groups increasing by approximately 2%.

 We are also continuing to offer a fully variable residential tariff.
 For the reasons set out in section 11, there are conditions for accessing this tariff option (including only being available for new consumers initially).
 We consider that this will ensure an efficient allocation of costs is maintained.

 Finally, we are continuing to offer a single set of prices across our network.
-Our evaluation in 2017 found that there were no significant cost differences across regions and we seek to keep our pricing as simple as possible.
+Our evaluation in 2017 found that there were no significant cost differences across regions, and we seek to keep our pricing as simple as possible.

-http://firstgas.co.nz/wp-content/uploads/FGL-Distribution-Pricing-Methodology-4-Sept-17_with-Cert.pdf.
+1 http://firstgas.co.nz/wp-content/uploads/FGL-Distribution-Pricing-Methodology-4-Sept-17_with-Cert.pdf.